sefop/sefop-training-hub/guides/brownfield-adoption-guide.md

 ---

-## Complementary actions to the book
+## Complementary suggestions to the book

 > Findings from Francisco Zenteno Smith (2026), "Why operations research practitioners
 > resist software engineering practices and what changes their behavior," presented at
 > the 2026 DSI Annual Conference, San Francisco, CA, USA.

-On my experience working with legacy code could be more of a **Change Management** problem, rather than a **Software Problem**.
-Here I summarize the finding of the aforementioned paper.
+In my experience, working with legacy code is more of a **Change Management** problem, rather than a **Software Problem**.
+Here I summarize the findings of the aforementioned paper.
 When I worked on this project, I based my actions on the change management book "Switch: How to Change Things When Change Is Hard" by Chip Heath and Dan Heath.